-A big misconception about minimalism is that you have to get rid of everything except 100 of the most important things in your life.
+A big misconception about minimalism is that you have to get rid of everything that doesn’t fit into a backpack.
 This is certainly not the case for many minimalists, myself included.

-While I do admire those who need so little to live a fulfilled life, I need a bit more than 100 items.
+While I do admire those who need so little to live a fulfilled life, I need a bit more than a backpack’s worth of items.